Cambodia

 Key development challenges

 Cambodia became a lower middle-income country in 2015, with ambitions to reach upper middle-income status by 2030.
-Its roughly $27 billion GDP accounts for 0.8% of the regional GDP of Southeast Asia.
-With a population of more than 16.5 million, Cambodia’s GDP per capita is $4,784, the second-lowest in the region.
+Its roughly $29.5 billion GDP (2022) accounts for 0.8% of the regional GDP of Southeast Asia.
+With a population of more than 16.7 million, Cambodia’s GDP per capita is $1760, the second-lowest in the region, after Myanmar.

 Cambodia has seen impressive poverty reduction and some of the fastest economic growth in the world since the formal end of civil conflict in 1991.
 Nonetheless, the country still faces significant development challenges.
-Its Human Development Index score placed it 146th in the world out of 191 countries, and 17.8% of the population live below the national poverty line.
-Corruption and governance remain significant barriers to growth and development, with Cambodia ranking 150th out of 180 in Transparency International’s Corruption Perceptions Index.
+Governance remains a primary barrier to growth and development.

 • Cambodia